phucvu-nyu/bst236/docs/chapter_appendix/installation.md

    - A successful installation will display the conda version number.

 For more detailed information, refer to the [official Miniconda installation documentation](https://docs.anaconda.com/miniconda/install/).

+#### VS Code Python

+We suggest you to read the [official tutorial](https://code.visualstudio.com/docs/python/python-tutorial) for using the Python extension in VS Code.
+Besides [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extensions, we also suggest installing the following python related extensions:

+- [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance): it has the ability to supercharge your Python IntelliSense experience with rich type information, helping you write better code faster.
+- [Pylint](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint): it is a static type checker and linting tool for Python.

 ### R